 We offer counselling for male and female survivors of sexual assault/abuse.

 Our referral criteria is set by our commissioners and we can only offer short term therapy within this.
-This means that the incident must have either happened or been reported to the police within the last 12 months.
+Our criteria for assessment in Plymouth is:

-You will also be able to access therapy if you have accessed our Independent Sexual Violence Advisory service (ISVA).
-The ISVA service is only available to people to have already reported to the police, or are looking for advice on how to report to the police, or provide anonymous intelligence.
+You will also be able to access therapy if you have accessed our Independent Sexual Violence Advisory (ISVA) Service.
+The ISVA service is only available to people who have reported to the police, or are looking for advice on how to report to the police, or provide anonymous intelligence.

 What can you expect?

 You will be offered an assessment, which will help us decide if counselling is the right service for you.